Moussa Kaka

 Moussa Kaka is a Nigerien radio journalist and director of Maradi based station Saraounia FM, as well as a correspondent for France's Radio France International.
 He has twice been arrested by the government of President Mamadou Tandja over his reporting.
-He is at the center of a 2008 court case by the Nigerien government over his 2007 interviews of Movement of Nigeriens for Justice (MNJ) rebels.
+He was at the center of a 2008 court case by the Nigerien government over his 2007 interviews of Movement of Nigeriens for Justice (MNJ) rebels.

 Journalistic career

 In 1993, Moussa became Niger correspondent for France's Radio France International.
 At that time he was a print journalist for the Niamey based independent newspaper Le Républicain-Niger.
 In 2002, Kaka was named news director Saraounia FM, a radio station in the regional capitol of Maradi, where he had been employed since 2000.
 Niger has a strong radio press, as high illiteracy rates and low television broadcast coverage make it the dominant news medium for much of the nation.
 Despite instances of arrest and detention of journalists, West African observers generally judge Nigerien press to be independent and lively in attacking the government.